-1. If a reride is given on any animal and animal fails to buck, the Judge, with the stock contractor, will have the option to discontinue the use of said animal for the remainder of the rodeo.

-2. If contestant is awarded a reride twice for failure to buck the contestant will have the option of having his entry fee refunded before another reride is drawn.

-4. If an animal in a riding event comes out backwards, mark out rule to be waived and if rider is fouled, he must declare himself to receive a reride.

-5. Judges' decision on rerides will be in accordance with the rules set forth hereafter:

-a.
-Contestants will not be permitted to ask for a reride (unless fouled) or talk to judge about his marking during a performance.
+- If a reride is given on any animal and animal fails to buck, the Judge, with the stock contractor, will have the option to discontinue the use of said animal for the remainder of the rodeo. - If contestant is awarded a reride twice for failure to buck the contestant will have the option of having his entry fee refunded before another reride is drawn. - a.
+Contestant will have the right to know his score before he makes his decision to accept or reject a reride. - If an animal in a riding event comes out backwards, mark out rule to be waived and if rider is fouled, he must declare himself to receive a reride. - Judges' decision on rerides will be in accordance with the rules set forth hereafter: - a.
+Contestants will not be permitted to ask for a reride (unless fouled) or talk to judge about his marking during a performance. - b.

-b.
 Should an animal stop at any time during the ride, the contestant shall be entitled to a reride as long as he had made a qualified ride up to the point the animal stopped, however a contestant must make a qualified ride to receive reride/score option.

-c.
-If, in the opinion of the judges, a rider makes two honest efforts to get out on a chute fighting animal and is unable to do so, he may have a reride drawn for him.
+- c.
+If, in the opinion of the judges, a rider makes two honest efforts to get out on a chute fighting animal and is unable to do so, he may have a reride drawn for him. - d.

-d.
 If contestant or their equipment cause animal not to perform no reride will be given.